ligan92/starter-academic/content/home/experience.md

   description = """Thesis on the theory of dielectric electrorheological (ER) fluids: to seek and optimize the structure of particles in ER fluids, by performing theoretical calculation and numerical simulation by Python and COMSOL, to help efficiently fabricate high-performance ER fluids in a laboratory setting."""

 [[experience]]
-  title = "MEng, Diplôme d'ingénieur" company = "École Centrale Paris" company_url = ""
-  location = "France"
-  date_start = "2014-09-01"
+  title = "École Centrale Paris (now known as CentraleSupelec)" company = "MEng, Diplôme d'ingénieur" company_url = "" location = "France" date_start = "2014-09-01"